What does 'WEEN DREAM do, exactly?

 Examples of children "in need" include those living in poverty, children with serious medical issues, children with special needs, children with mental and/or physical disabilities, and children who have recently experienced a traumatic event (such as a natural disaster).

-For Halloween 2015, 'WEEN DREAM gave costumes to approximately 1,200 children in 24 states, which is more than double what we did in 2014.
+For Halloween 2017, 'WEEN DREAM gave costumes to over 2,200 children in 30 states.
 We hope to continue growing this number every year.

 How do I donate a costume?